iAmK1ruu/javafx-kiruusphere/readme.md

 ## 🚧 Project Status

-## The project will begin development after resolving key issues in the Currency Exchange Java Swing Project.
+## The Currency Converter and this project are simultaneously being developed and maintained.
+So development will be slower at usual.

 ## 📈 Roadmap